 Afterwards, those who would like to go for a snack and discussion vote on a nearby restaurant.
 The restaurants within walking distance are Cantina Laredo, California Pizza Kitchen, BJ’s, and Panera Bread.

-If you’d like to give it a try or would like more information, contact one of the group’s co-chairs.
+If you’d like to give it a try or would like more information, contact the group’s chair.

 See you at the movies!

 A great deal of interest was generated at the Membership Coffee (September 20, 2022).

 Chairs are being solicited from the lenghty list of those interested.
 As soon as a leader(s) is selected the Theater Group will be rre-activated.